lantutvuan/currency-converter/README.md

-# Currency converted using React and Axios
+# Currency converter using React and Axios

 Make sure to read package.json